 Anderson, McNair and Mitchell (2001) note that negotiation of safer sex amongst many women and men is inextricably tied to sexual and gender identities of the individuals involved.
 Anderson, McNair and Mitchell (2001) further observe that for many lesbian, gay, bisexual and transgender (LGBT) individuals, access to health services is fraught with different kinds of sensitive and complex issues that often interfere with the desire or initiative to seek help for healthcare matters.
 In this sense, interventions on safer sex practices and access to health care amongst the youth must take into consideration these interweaving sexual and gender identities (Hamblin and Nduna 2013, Mdletshe and Nduna 2013, Nkoana and Nduna 2012, Nduna 2012).
 Lane et al. (2008) and (Mdletshe and Nduna 2013) further note that neglect of lesbian, gay, bisexual, transgender and intersex (LGBTI) community in national and/or local safer sex prevention efforts do not target the is pervasive in South Africa.
 Early research on sexuality amongst same-sex communities in sub-Saharan Africa has focused on risky sexual behaviour in institutional settings such as prisons or in migrant labour environments (Goyer and Gow 2001, Niehaus 2002, Odujinrin and Adebajo 2001).
 Most of South African literature on youth and sexuality focuses on risk for ill health with less discussion of healthy relationships and pleasure.
-(Abaver et al. 2014, Mavhandu-Mudzusi and Netshandama 2013, Mavhandu-Mudzusi 2014, Mavhandu-Mudzusi and Sandy 2015, Arndt and de Bruin 2006, HEAIDS and NACOSA 2014)When discussing homosexual relationships, the focus is on the impact of being ‘different’ and on homosexual youths’ self-worth, distress, stigma, discrimination, HIV and so on (Lane et al. 2008, Nduna and Jewkes 2013, Newcomb, Clerkin, and Mustanski 2011).
-Data gathered through a series of Stepping Stones workshops conducted at a local University in Gauteng provided us with an opportunity to explore young lesbian, gay and bisexual (LGB) men and women’s engagement with sex.
+The dominant debates on LGBTI youth in South African universities focuses on knowledge, attitudes and practices, stigma and discrimination and HIV risk(Abaver et al. 2014, Mavhandu-Mudzusi and Netshandama 2013, Mavhandu-Mudzusi 2014, Mavhandu-Mudzusi and Sandy 2015, Arndt and de Bruin 2006, HEAIDS and NACOSA 2014).
+When discussing homosexual relationships, the focus is on the impact of being ‘different’ and on homosexual youths’ self-worth, distress, stigma, discrimination, HIV and so on (Lane et al. 2008, Nduna and Jewkes 2013, Newcomb, Clerkin, and Mustanski 2011).
+Data gathered through a series of Stepping Stones workshops conducted at a local University in Gauteng provided an opportunity to explore young lesbian, gay and bisexual (LGB) men and women’s engagement with sex.

 Methods